datacite/blog/source/posts/are-you-there-metadata-its-me-the-bibliometrician.html.md

 For the bibliometrics analysis, the investigators are using the DataCite Metadata Corpus to search for these answers.
 The corpus is composed of all metadata deposits made by Datacite Members and their repositories.
 Unfortunately, not all DOI metadata deposits include disciplinary information, and even when it is present, it is not in a standardized fashion that would make it useful for Bibliometricians.
 According to a recent analysis, only around 6% of DOI metadata includes disciplinary information in a standard manner.
 The metadata completeness and shortage of conformance to a standard are a challenge to the Bibliometric analysis.

 ![](/images/uploads/oecd-dist.png "Only a small percentage of the DOIs have metadata with standardized disciplinary information")
-<sub><sup>Distribution of standarised Datacite DOI metadata by Field of Science.
-Only a small percentage of the DOIs have metadata with standardized disciplinary information</sup></sub>
+<center><sub><sup>Distribution of standarised Datacite DOI metadata by Field of Science.
+Only a small percentage of the DOIs have metadata with standardized disciplinary information</sup></sub></center>

 ## How can repositories help?